ronen/jfill/README.txt

       + Metadata: In the evaluation context, a metadata object named jfill is available at each scope, having the following properties:

-         jfill.data      - the object at the current scope
+         jfill.data      - The object at the current scope

-         jfill.parent    - the medata of the containing scope. undefined if at the root scope.
+         jfill.parent    - The medata of the containing scope. undefined if at the root scope.

-         jfill.array     - if currently filling from an array, this references the entire array.
+         jfill.array     - If currently filling from an array, this references the entire array.

-         jfill.index     - if currently filling from an array, the value is the index of the current object in jfill.array. otherwise the value is undefined.
+         jfill.index     - If currently filling from an array, the value is the index of the current object in jfill.array.
+                           Otherwise the value is undefined.

-         jfill.oddEven   - the string "odd" if jfill.index is odd, "even" if jfill.index is even.  undefined if not filling from an array.
+         jfill.oddEven   - The string "odd" if jfill.index is odd, "even" if jfill.index is even.
+Undefined if not filling from an array.

-         jfill.isFirst   - true if filling from an array and at the first item in the array, i.e. if jfill.index == 0. undefined if not filling from an array.
+         jfill.isFirst   - True if filling from an array and at the first item in the array, i.e. if jfill.index == 0.
+                           Undefined if not filling from an array.

-         jfill.isLast    - true if filling from an array and at the last item in the array, i.e. if jfill.index == jfill.array.length-1.  undefined if not filling
+         jfill.isLast    - True if filling from an array and at the last item in the array, i.e. if jfill.index == jfill.array.length-1.
+Undefined if not filling
                            from an array.

-         jfill.firstLast - if filling from an array, one of the strings:
+         jfill.firstLast - If filling from an array, one of the strings:
-                           "", "first", "last", or "first last", based on isFirst and isLast.  undefined if not filling from an array.
+                           "", "first", "last", or "first last", based on isFirst and isLast.
+Undefined if not filling from an array.

          For example, a template for an array row might include:
            <tr class="{jfill.firstLast} {jfill.oddEven}">...</tr>

+      + Arrays and Id's: When filling an element from an array, if the element has an id, the template can include javascript to compute a unique id for each copy.
+For example:
+            <li jfill:scope="items" id="item-{itemid}">...</li>
+        As a convenience, if the template doesn't fill with a new id, jfill will append "-" plus the array index.
+Thus the following are
+        equivalent:
+            <li jfill:scope="items" id="item">...</li>
+            <li jfill:scope="items" id="item-{jfill.index}">...</li>

 ### Example